 The post-campaign stage determines your success just as much as the planning stage.
 Measuring and analyzing your campaign data can provide unique insight into your audience, marketing channels, and budget.
-It can also tell you exactly how (or how not) to run your next campaign.
+It will also inform future campaigns.

-Well, it depends on how you define “worked.”
-The easy answer to this question is whether or not your campaign met your initial SMART goal.
+The easy way to figure this out is to understand whether or not your campaign met the initial SMART goal outlined in step one.
 If it did, great!
-If it didn’t, it can still be considered successful.
+If it didn’t, you can dive into the data to assess why.

-While it’s okay to celebrate any bump in pre-orders, leads, views, or engagements, don’t assume that’s enough.
+Pro Tip: While it’s OK to celebrate any bump in pre-orders, leads, views, or engagements, don’t assume that’s enough.
 There’s a reason the very first thing to do is set a campaign goal.
 Sticking to that goal and calibrating your investment will ensure your campaign is worthwhile.

 10. What will you do with the campaign data?